Will County ARES

 know when the medical teams have arrived and to assure that their

 medical supplies are in place.
 Once the race begins, the hams continue to support the medical teams with information about transports and supplies.
 8 ham radio operators worked at the Forward Command tent, alongside the event operators, Chicago City Services and other agencies, providing Health and Welfare information to the medical doctor in charge, the medical logistics teams and the ambulance company.
 An event that attracts more than 2.5 million spectators and 45,000 runners only can happen with the support of many, many people.
 There are 12,000 volunteers, for instance.
 The 130 hams radio operators are a very small part of the enormous operation but are providing a level of redundancy to the multiple levels of communication the event organizers use.
 Clearly, the event has the full support of the Chicago Fire Police and Event Management teams.
 If you would like to get involved with next year's event, please contact, Rob Orr, volunteer Lead, K9RST.
-He can be reached at
+He can be reached at [email protected].
+There is an ever increasing need for more for more volunteers.

 Past-ARRL Illinois Section